 If you have a significant other, make sure to involve them in all investment and portfolio planning.
 This will ensure that you’re both on the same page and eliminate any bad surprises down the road.
 It also makes investing a team effort and means you’ll have someone else to lean on when facing tough financial decisions.

-However, if you truly believe the investment is something you’d like to pursue (after due diligence), you can set a small amount of your portfolio aside for this type of investing.
-A qualified advisor who’s familiar with your financial situation can help you build this into your portfolio strategy.
+However, if you truly believe the investment is something you’d like to pursue (after due diligence), you can set a small amount of your portfolio aside for this investing.
+A qualified advisor familiar with your financial situation can help you build this into your portfolio strategy.

 Listening to the Noise

-Don’t listen to all the noise, it’ll drive you crazy.
+Please don’t listen to all the noise; it’ll drive you crazy.
 The day-to-day market fluctuations don’t have much to do with long-term investing strategy.
 Listening to all of the experts will only make you paranoid and cause you to make rash decisions.
-In fact, studies show that experts are rarely right but this doesn’t prevent media outlets from consulting them every time the market goes up or down.
+In fact, studies show that experts are rarely right, but this doesn’t prevent media outlets from consulting them every time the market goes up or down.

 Ignoring the market’s roller-coaster ride is easier when you have an investment plan.
 Following the rules you had outlined within it will give you the confidence to stay the course.
-The best thing you can do for your sanity, and your wallet, is to ignore the noise and experts trying to predict where the markets will go next.
+The best thing you can do for your sanity and wallet is to ignore the noise and experts trying to predict where the markets will go next.

 Even if you like to stay informed about market fluctuations, make a rule to wait before acting on any hot tips or investment information you get from media outlets.
 Keep in mind that your individual investing situation is not the same as everyone else’s – you have different goals, income, and priorities than other people.
 Don’t let all the noise distract you from your long-term plans for your portfolio.